Doctoral Alumni

 Thesis Title: “The Interplay between Human Behavior and Infectious Disease Dynamics.”

-Casey Zipfel graduated from the Pennsylvania State University in 2016 with a BS in Biology and a minor in Health Policy and Administration.
+Casey Zipfel graduated from Pennsylvania State University in 2016 with a B.S. in Biology and a minor in Health Policy and Administration.
 At Penn State, Casey worked on gathering social contact data, and modeling infectious diseases, within ant colonies.
 Casey was a Ph.D. candidate in Shweta Bansal’s lab, where she used epidemiological modeling and high volume datasets to investigate the interplay between human behavior and infectious diseases.

 Currently, Steven M. Teutsch Prevention Effectiveness (PE) Fellow at the Centers for Disease Control and Prevention (CDC)